 A tempo run is the classic training type to move the LT.
 The tempo run is 20 to 40 minutes running by an intensity corresponding to the LT or the area around.
 By running just below this limit, develops the body’s ability to convert the lactate faster, which means that you move the limit and become able to train harder.
 In addition to these physical advantages, tempo run also develops a psychological feeling for setting the pace and build up your confidence that you can maintain a tough pace for a longer time.

-A tempo run will usually start with about 2 – 3 kilometers warm-up followed by 5 to 8 kilometers tempo run with an intensity that corresponds to your 15-kilometer pace, finished by 2 – 3 kilometers cool down.
+A tempo run will usually start with about 2 – 3 kilometers warm-up followed by a 5 to 8 kilometers tempo run with an intensity that corresponds to your 15-kilometer pace, finished by 2 – 3 kilometers cool down.
 It’s hard training which besides the positive effect of LT, also will give you a mental toughness that makes it easier to cope with hard training runs and the race you look forward to.

 To manage the intensity, you can use a Heart rate monitor.
 It would be a good idea to run the first tempo runs on a carefully measured route.
 In this way, you can both keep an eye on the kilometer time (pace) and the heart rate at this pace.
 When you have a clear picture of the right pace, you can practice anywhere, but preferably on a flat route with the heart rate average, you had on the measured route.

 Variation in your training is also very important, to avoid one-sided training and maintain motivation.
-Training intervals vibrate and swings.
+Training intervals vibrate and swing.
 Intervals give you simultaneous the progress you want and even in a simple manner.